mafifafm/pxt-microbit/docs/test/courses/csintro/iteration/activity.md

 Solution link: [Sprite Walking a Square](https://makecode.microbit.org/_D3k3ydYj28VY)

-Download and run your program on the micro:bit.
+Download and run your program on the Ragga.
 Now we can see the sprite move.
 It still moves pretty quickly, but at least we can see it move.

 > Optional Mod
 >